AndyKQuinn/personal-site/docs/catalog/ci_cd/build-image.md

 ---
-title: Build Image
-tags: ["Docker"]
+tags:
-group: "CI/CD"
+  - Docker
+  - Containers
 ---

+# Build a Docker Image

 Build images are a key component of continuous integration and continuous delivery (CI/CD) pipelines.
 They are used to create and deploy software applications and infrastructure on a cloud platform, such as AWS or Azure.